segmentio/segment-docs/src/connections/destinations/catalog/kahuna/index.md

 For `Order Completed`, Segment tracks the Kahuna User Attributes "Last Purchase Discount" taken from `properties.discount`.
 If `discount` is unspecified, Segment tracks 0.

-### Send Push Token via Server-Side
+### Send Push Token using Server-Side

 If you chose not to bundle the Kahuna Mobile SDK, then you will have to implement your own Push Message processors, and you won't have access to Kahuna's In-App feature.

-If you decide to implement your own Push Message processors, then make sure you pass the Push Tokens to Kahuna via Server Side.
+If you decide to implement your own Push Message processors, then make sure you pass the Push Tokens to Kahuna using Server Side.
 You can do this by sending it inside `context.device.token`.
 We will send this to Kahuna as `push_token`.